Representation Decomposition for Image Manipulation and Beyond: Decomposition-GAN (dec-GAN) for Disentanglement

 where $E^{fc}_c$ denotes the final fully connected layer of content encoder $E_c$, and $E^{fc}_a$ denotes the final fully connected layer of attribute encoder $E_a$.

-To ensure the encoded $z_c$ and $z_a$ describing content and attribute information, respectively, we apply a classifier $C$ pre-trained on the attribute of interest, and observe the resulting loss to guide the learning of $E_a$.
+To ensure the encoded $z_c$ and $z_a$ describing content and attribute information, respectively, we apply a classifier $C$ pre-trained on the attribute of interest to guide the learning of $E_a$.
 Thus, this guided loss is calculated as:

 where $C(\cdot)$ indicates the classifier.
 We note that, $\tilde{z}_c$ denotes a randomly sampled content feature, $\tilde{z}$ is sampled from $\mathcal{N}(0,1)$ and then is passed through the final fully connected layer of $E_c$.
 Thus, we have $\tilde{z}_c = E^{fc}_c(\tilde{z})$, and the image with identical attribute but random content can be produced as $G(\tilde{z}_c, z_a)$.